 Formation

 .
-Company was organized under the Texas Business Organizations Code (“TBOC”) pursuant to the filing of the Certificate of Formation.
+Company was organized under the Texas Business Organizations Code (“TBOC”) pursuant to the filing of the Certificate of Formation and any amendments thereto.
 Except as expressly provided to the contrary in this Agreement, the rights, duties, status and liabilities of the Members, and the formation, administration, dissolution, and continuation or termination of Company, shall be as provided in the TBOC.

 Name